molgenis/ConcordanceCheck/README.md

                                                     v <<<< 2: ConcordanceCheck.sh
                                                     v
    ⎛¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯⎞
-   ⎜ LFS  ⎜ Copies the nsg VCF and the array VCF file to tmp*.                                       ⎜ ⎜ tmp* ⎜ Calculates concordance between the nsg and the array VCF files.                          ⎜ ⎝_________________________________________________________________________________________________⎠
+   ⎜ LFS  ⎜ Copies the ngs VCF and the array VCF file to tmp*.                                       ⎜ ⎜ tmp* ⎜ Calculates concordance between the ngs and the array VCF files.                          ⎜ ⎝_________________________________________________________________________________________________⎠
                                                     v
                                                     v